 - e.
 Assistance Group (AG).
 Individuals of parent or sibling relation to the child in which eligibility is being determined who resided in the removal home.
 Such individuals shall be included in the standard filing unit (SFU) unless excluded by certain provisions.
 Children of a minor parent or young adult are not included in the minor parent's or young adult's AG when Title IV-E eligibility is being determined for the minor parent or young adult. - f.
 Case TANF.
 A determination of Temporary Assistance for Needy Families (TANF) eligibility for a child receiving case management services in an in-home or out-of-home case. - g.
 Child.
 An individual who has not attained 18 years of age. - h.
-Community-Based Care (CBC) Agencies.
+Community-Based Care Lead Agencies (Lead Agencies).
 The community entities that provide child welfare services, including administrative and financial, under contract to the Department.
 May also include subcontracts under the lead agency's oversight. - i.
-Comprehensive Child Welfare Information System (CCWIS) or Florida's Safe Families Network (FSFN).
+Comprehensive Child Welfare Information System (CCWIS).
 The state's automated official case management record for all children and families receiving child welfare services, from screening for child abuse and neglect at the Florida Abuse Hotline through adoption.
-Additionally, it is the official record for all expenditures related to service provision for children, youth, and/or families receiving in-home, out-of-home, adoption services, adoption subsidies, and post-foster care supports such as independent living services.
+Additionally, it is the official record for all expenditures related to service provision for children, youth, and/or families receiving inhome, out-of-home, adoption services, adoption subsidies, and post-foster care supports such as independent living services.
 This financial information supports the determination of the cost of care for each individual child, as well as claiming of expenditures to the appropriate funding sources.
-All pertinent information about every investigative and case management function must be entered into FSFN, including the Child's Resource Record.
-Staff may have duplicate paper copies of the case file, along with supporting paper documentation, but the FSFN electronic case file is the primary record for each investigation, case management, and placement provider, including all related financial expenditures and activities. - j.
+All pertinent information about every investigative and case management function must be entered into the system.
+Staff may have duplicate paper copies of the case file, along with supporting paper documentation, but the electronic case file is the primary record for each investigation, case management, and placement provider, including all related financial expenditures and activities. - j.
 Consolidated Need Standard (CNS).
 As set by the 1989 Florida Legislature, the amount recognized by the Federal Poverty Income Guidelines.
 The CNS takes into consideration certain basic needs of applicants and recipients.
 These include food, household supplies, personal care items, transportation, clothing, and utilities.